ISP-SST/sst_archive/ingestion/README.md

 that need to be made in order to transition to asynchronous ingestion and ensure that we are prepared to take that step if the need arises.

-### Ingestion Architecture
+## Ingestion Architecture

 The implementation should be modular in a fashion where it's easy to introduce additional content.

 Some known items we need to ingest:

-#### Metadata
+### Metadata

 Metadata is ingested in full in order to allow for complex searches or scenarios where we haven't found a need to create dedicated database tables for the attributes in question.

 Metadata can be ingested by transforming the name of each keyword in the FITS header to a format compatible Python member names.
 Every transformed keyword is checked to see if it exists in the Metadata model class.
 If it does it is assigned to the metadata.
 Dates are handled as a special case, since they need to be explicitly interpreted as UTC.

-#### Preview images/animations
+### Preview images/animations

 TBD

-#### Plots and Diagrams
+### Plots and Diagrams

 TBD

-#### Features (tags)
+### Features (tags)

 While tags can be assigned arbitrarily in the database model and admin site, the source for what tags should be applied to a data cube should ideally come from data within that same cube, or data stored within close proximity to the cube.